wideschr/FamilyRecipes/README.md

 ### Features Under Development

 - **User Authentication:** Currently, anyone can edit or delete comments and recipes.
 As there's no login system yet, implementing proper user authentication would be a priority going forward.
+- **Dummy Data** Currently, most of the data in the website is dummy data.
+This also makes that the images for the recipes are all the same if no custom recipes have been added.

 ## Technologies & Resources Used